mehrdat/healgentic/README.md

 docker build -t healgentic .
 docker run -it -p 7860:7860 healgentic
 ```

-If you prefer FastAPI health probe, you can mount `health:app` via uvicorn by changing the Docker CMD.

 **Remember: Always see a real doctor for health problems!**